One-Room, Country, & Historic Schools of Dickinson County, Kansas

 From 1882 to 1887, D.D.
 Hornaday, a practical enthusiast for common-school education, ably managed the schools.
 He completed the organization’s work, leaving 125 districts.

 J.S.
 Ford occupied the office from January 1887 to January 1891.
-He paid close attention to local and county associations formed to benefit teachers and patrons.
+He paid close attention to local and county associations that benefited teachers and patrons.
 He published a course of study to secure a system for the classification and graduation of students in country schools.

 A.C.
 Van Dyke succeeded Superintendent Ford and served two years.
 Some marked features of his administration were the appointment of associate examiners not connected with higher schools of learning, labeling applicants’ manuscripts in examination by number instead of by name, establishing local reading circles, publishing reports of school visits through the local press, and increasing the salaries of teachers by raising the standard for third-grade certificates.